Building complicated index models and Boolean algebras: Applications to Boolean Algebras

-\begin{remark} Clearly we can similarly phrase sufficient condition for ``any family of $\lambda$ non-zero elements there is an uncountable subfamily such that any $k$ members of the subfamily have non-zero intersection". \end{remark}
+\sn \begin{remark} Clearly we can similarly phrase sufficient conditions for ``for any family of $\lambda$ non-zero elements there is an uncountable subfamily such that any $k$ members of the subfamily have non-zero intersection." \end{remark}

 Before we prove \ref{2.6}, recall the well known fact: (Here $\bfB_0=\{0, 1\}$ is the two-element Boolean algebra.)